mih/datalad-mihextras/README.md

 Command(s) provided by this extension

-- `x-configuration` -- manipulate dataset, dataset-clone-local, or global configuration, or dump an annotated list of all effective settings
 - `x-export-bagit` -- export datasets (recursively) to an RFC8493-compliant
   BagIt "bag"
 - `x-export-to-webdav` -- export datasets (recursively) to any WEBDAV